otaviokmkm/TheChessMMORPG/manual.md

     - Smooth 60 FPS render loop via `requestAnimationFrame`; spell area/range preview updates continuously between server ticks.
     - After selecting a valid target, the selected spell area remains visible until the next server tick, then clears automatically.
 $env:ADMIN_USERS = 'admin'
-Gameplay loop: every 3s the server resolves queued actions and broadcasts a state snapshot; the client renders it.
-One action per tick; clients send intents via WS; server validates moves (bounds/occupancy) and applies results simultaneously.
+Gameplay loop: every 1s the server resolves queued actions and broadcasts a state snapshot; the client renders it.
+One action per tick; clients send intents via WS; server validates moves (bounds/occupancy/terrain/resources) and applies results simultaneously.

-Rules
+World & Rules
 - Action exclusivity per tick: a character cannot both move and cast in the same tick.
 If both are attempted, casting takes precedence and the move is ignored for that tick.
 - Tile occupancy: no two units (players or monsters) can occupy the same tile.
 Player moves to occupied tiles are rejected; simultaneous moves to the same tile resolve deterministically (lowest player id wins).
 - Slimes are peaceful until attacked: they do nothing until they take damage, then they aggro the nearest player.
  - Overlap self-heal: if a legacy bug ever leaves a monster on the same tile as a player, the server relocates the monster to the nearest free tile on the next tick.
  - PvP damage: players are affected by AoE spell tiles (e.g., Fireball) and take damage if standing in an effect.
- - Death and respawn: when a player's HP reaches 0, they respawn at spawn (1,1) with full HP.
+ - Death and respawn: when a player's HP reaches 0, they respawn at world center with full HP.
 If a slime occupies the spawn tile at that moment, the player immediately dies (lethal spawn hazard).
+ - Terrain: the world is a forest with a large pond.
+   - Tiles: `G` = grass (walkable), `W` = water (not walkable).
+   - Resources: trees and rocks are placed on grass tiles; they block movement until gathered.
+Each has small HP and is removed on depletion.
+ - Gathering: press `G` or right-click the canvas (when not casting) to gather a resource on your tile or adjacent (N/E/S/W).
+Each gather reduces resource HP by 1; when HP reaches 0 the resource disappears.

+Server snapshot fields
+- `world`: `{ w, h }`
+- `tiles`: array of strings (`'G'`/`'W'`) for each row
+- `players`: positions/stats
+- `monsters`: positions/stats
+- `resources`: list of `{ x, y, type: 'tree'|'rock', hp }`
+- `effects`, `pendingSpells`, `damageNumbers`

 Add classes: augment `state.Player` with class levels/xp and add leveling logic in `actions.py`.